mapleroyal/Wallpaper-Changer-for-macOS/README.md

 ~/Pictures/wallpapers/light

-Support for subdirectories is on the roadmap.
+Support for custom directories and subdirectories is on the roadmap.

 ## License